 A start from scratch article about BDD, and with 100% certainty, we’ll leave you with to the point knowledge first and its history at the end.
 Do consider reading this if you apply agile principles and frequently run into situations where your team’s efforts and outcomes don’t match at all.

 Consider if your investment and time are going blunt.
 And consider if you think smart technology and communication can fix big problems for good.
 Not magic but straightforwardly, a better plan to meet your business needs in a short span with top-notch quality.
-Keep reading to find out what is BDD and its magic. (magic not magic)
+Please keep reading to find out what is BDD is and its magic. (magic not magic)